Raghul-18/Weshare-backend/README.md

-# inShare file sharing app apis
+# weeshare file sharing app apis

 Rest api using Node, Express, Mongo.
 We will build rest api for a simple file sharing app.